s8415795-jpg/MiniProject1/README.md

-# python
+#
-learning and exploring python from scratch.
+learning and exploring web development from scratch.